MewesK/TwigExcelBundle/Resources/doc/twig_tags.rst

 merge                    int|string  X         Merge a cell range.
-Allows zero-based cell index or cell coordinates like 'A3' style                    array       X         Standard PhpExcel style array url                      string      X
+Allows zero-based cell index or cell coordinates like 'A3' style                    array       X         Standard PhpExcel style array url                      string      X isExplicitValue          boolean     X         If true then render cell as an explicit value (useful to show leading zero numbers as string)
 =======================  ==========  ===  ===  ===========

 Example